phax/peppol-commons/peppol-commons/src/main/resources/truststore/readme.md

     * `globalsign rsa ov ssl ca 2018 (globalsign)`
     * `isrg root x1`
     * `r3 (isrg root x1)`

-The password to access all trust stores is (case-sensitive): `peppol`

-The official source of the certificates is https://openpeppol.atlassian.net/wiki/spaces/OPMA/pages/193069072/Introduction+to+the+revised+PKI+Certificate+infrastructure+and+issuing+process

 ## For Access Points